What Can VHI Women’s Mini Marathon Do For You?

 Early morning of May 10th, we cheerfully started our journey in Marley Park.
 The day was fab; the topics for a chat were endless.
 We were walking away from Dublin.
 My fitness watch counted the steps and kilometres.
 During the walk, we got a confirmation that our accommodation in Glenmaluer had been upgraded to a room with a shower.
 Happy days!

 37 km later, we arrived at our first B&B. It was actually a fancy hostel where all the guests walked in socks, parking their heavy boots in the lobby.
-It was the night of aurora borealis, but we did know about it.
+It was the night of aurora borealis, but we did not know about it.
 We were tired and fell asleep before 11 pm.
 The next morning, none of the guests shared any pics or insights.
 Apparently, everyone was knocked down by the long day in Wicklow.

 May 11th.
 Fueled with a tasty Irish breakfast, we said “Goodbye” to our hosts and headed further.
-While walking slowly to warm up for a long day ahead, I noticed that my calf was strained and walking uphill had become unpleasant.
+While walking slowly to warm up for a long day ahead, I noticed that my calf was strained and walking downhill had become unpleasant.
 Where did it happen?
 I had no idea.
 We reached Glendalough around noon.

 The day was warm, the car parks were full, and everyone enjoyed the beauty of Glendalough and the sunshine.
 We stretched our legs and backs on greens.
 During our light lunch, we discussed our options: 1) evacuation home or 2) continuing and hoping for the best.
 I did not give up.
 But our walking pace considerably slowed down.